Computing isogenies from modular equations in genus two: Introduction

-This paper is organized as follows.
-In \Cref{sec:mf,sec:cov}, we work over $\C$: \Cref{sec:mf} is devoted to the necessary background on modular forms and isogenies, while \Cref{sec:cov} is devoted to the explicit Kodaira--Spencer isomorphism and the computation of the tangent map.
-In \Cref{sec:moduli}, we call upon the language of algebraic stacks to show that the calculations over $\C$ remain in fact valid over any base.
-We present the computation of the isogeny from its tangent map in \Cref{sec:alg}, focusing on the large characteristic case which is sufficient for applications to point counting, and we sum up the algorithm in \Cref{sec:summary}.
-Finally, in \Cref{appendix:Qr5}, we present variants in the algorithm in the case of real multiplication by $\Q(\sqrt{5})$ and compute an example of cyclic isogeny of degree~$11$.
+In \Cref{sec:mf,sec:cov}, we work over $\C$: \Cref{sec:mf} is devoted to the necessary background on modular forms and isogenies, and \Cref{sec:cov} is devoted to the explicit Kodaira--Spencer isomorphism.
+In \Cref{sec:moduli}, we adopt the language of algebraic stacks to show that the calculations over~$\C$ remain in fact valid over any base.
+We present the computation of the isogeny from its tangent map in \Cref{sec:alg}, and review the whole algorithm in \Cref{sec:summary}.
+Finally, in \Cref{sec:Qr5}, we present variants in the algorithm in the case of real multiplication by $\Q(\sqrt{5})$ and compute an example of cyclic isogeny of degree~$11$.